 Our proposed design for the Museum of Forest Finn Culture uses light to provide a reflective, connected and ephemeral experience of the Forest Finn’s nomadic and agronomist lifestyle.
 Ultimately, the design aims to establish a relationship between people, context and environment by capturing the change in light throughout the seasons.

 A series of layered timber roofs is designed to control and affect light passing through the building, much like a forest canopy collects and filters sunlight.
-These roofs also curate the use and journey of the museum.
-Natural light, and its absence, guides the route of the museum visitor experience, connecting the space to the cycle of slash and burn and the surrounding environment.
-Starting in darkened exhibit rooms, symbolic of the dense foliage the Forest Finns would have encountered, the journey continues through spaces of dappled light to open, light-drenched areas with views to the river and surrounding forests.
-From forest to clearing, the exhibition culminates in an architectural opening that forms a welcoming public square for the village of Svullrya.
+These roofs also curate the use and journey of the museum and connect the space to the cycle of slash and burn and the surrounding environment.

 Our proposal utilises local materials, modern methods of construction and themes drawn from the Forest Finn culture, resulting in a functional and flexible layout that also creates surprise and delight for visitors from near and far.

 Our designs join a series spaces, similar to the original Forest Finn Settlement buildings.
 The museum is zoned into administrative, academic, exhibition and civic areas around an entrance space that orientates visitors.

 The layered roof design allows the architecture to control natural and artificial light, atmosphere and enclosure.
 The roofs guide the journey from dark and immersive rooms to light and expansive spaces whilst also controlling the light level for sensitive artefacts.